ratt-ru/dask-ms/docs/tutorial/writes.rst

 If the ``ROWID`` coordinate is *present* on a dataset, it will be used to update existing rows in the dataset.
 By contrast, the *absence* of ``ROWID`` will cause rows to be appended to the table.

+The following Dataset without ``ROWID`` creates a new table from scratch.

 .. doctest::